Mellanox/network-operator/README.md

 * Operating Systems: Ubuntu 20.04 LTS

 >__NOTE__: As more driver containers are built the operator will be able to support additional platforms.
+>__NOTE__: ConnectX-6 Lx is not supported.

+## Tested Network Adapters
+The following Network Adapters have been tested with network-operator:
+* ConnectX-5
+* ConnectX-6 Dx

 ## Compatibility Notes
 * network-operator is compatible with NVIDIA GPU Operator v1.5.2 and above